 - Commercial viability (entrepreneurship)

 - “Wow” factor/new/surprising solution

 Hackathon background and rationale

 This hackathon is being organised by Australian Nuclear Science and Technology Organisation (ANSTO) as part of Science Week 14-22 August 2021.
 This is following a run of successful hackathons involving ANSTO and Nandin startups.
-In 2018, ANSTO ran H2Go Clean water Hack bringing together university students from Australian and Sri Lanka to create novel approaches to address chronic dehydration in Sri Lanka.
+In 2018, ANSTO ran H2Go Clean Water Hack bringing together university students from Australia and Sri Lanka to create novel approaches to address chronic dehydration in Sri Lanka.
 More recently, ANSTO and Nandin startups got together to find solutions to combat the COVID-19 pandemic, better use open data from NASA and others, and to help build sovereign supply chains that can withstand supply shock.